Same Compression Principle, Different Geometry: Rate-Distortion Signatures Dissociate Biological and Artificial Visual Systems: Results

+Across 73 matched perturbation contexts (unique experiment$\times$condition blocks for which both human and model data were available) non-human model families consistently occupy shifted regions of RD space relative to humans, with reliably steeper slopes and higher curvature that persist after controlling for accuracy differences between systems (Figure~\ref{fig:heatmap}a; Supplementary Table~\ref{tab:rd_accuracy_stats}).
+LocalModels showed the largest curvature offset ($\Delta\kappa = 1.46$, approximately $28.8\times$ human curvature, $p_{\mathrm{FDR}} < 10^{-11}$), and ShapeBiased, SelfSupervised, SemiSupervised, and LargeCNNs all exhibited significantly higher $\kappa$ than humans (median $\Delta\kappa \in [0.115, 0.340]$, folds $\approx 1.30\times$ to $2.19\times$; all $q < 0.02$).
+Vision Transformers were the sole family not distinguishable from humans in curvature ($\Delta\kappa = -0.014$, $q = 0.18$), suggesting that attention-based architectures may implement a qualitatively different compression geometry from convolutional networks.
+Across all trained families, the separation from an untrained ResNet-50 control (10 random seeds; $\kappa \approx 1.4 \times 10^6$, approximately $19{,}000\times$ human curvature) confirms that this geometric variation is bounded within a learned compression regime qualitatively distinct from random weights (Supplementary Note~7).

-\textbf{{RD parameters provide information beyond accuracy.}} To test whether RD geometry captures structure beyond conventional performance, we investigated whether family offsets in $\beta$ and $\kappa$ persist after accounting for accuracy.
-This showed that RD geometry partially dissociates from conventional performance.
-Some models match humans in accuracy yet differ strongly in RD parameters (e.g., CLIP: ($\Delta\mathrm{Acc}=0.0246$, $p_{\mathrm{FDR}}=0.11$; $\Delta\beta=0.140$, $p_{\mathrm{FDR}}<10^{-3}$; $\Delta\kappa=0.280$, $p_{\mathrm{FDR}}<10^{-4}$), consistent with the separation visible in Fig.~\ref{fig:heatmap}a.
-To test whether these geometry shifts persist beyond accuracy, we fit block fixed-effects regressions predicting $\beta$ and $\kappa$ from within-block accuracy and architecture-family indicators (humans as reference; Table~\ref{tab:rd_accuracy_stats}).
-Even though accuracy is negatively associated with both RD parameters, but architecture-family offsets remain reliably positive, demonstrating that RD geometry captures systematic, family-structured variation not explained by accuracy alone.
-Moreover, interaction tests provide little evidence that families differ in the \emph{form} of the accuracy--geometry relationship, suggesting that architectures primarily differ by their \emph{location} in RD space rather than by changes in how accuracy maps onto RD geometry.
+Critically, these geometric dissociations are not explained by accuracy differences.
+CLIP, for example, shows no significant accuracy difference from humans ($\Delta\mathrm{Acc} = 0.025$, $q = 0.11$) yet has reliably larger slope ($\Delta\beta = 0.140$, $q < 10^{-3}$) and curvature ($\Delta\kappa = 0.280$, $q < 10^{-4}$).
+Block fixed-effects regressions confirm this dissociation formally.
+After controlling for within-block accuracy, architecture-family indicators remain reliably positive predictors of both $\beta$ and $\kappa$ (Table~\ref{tab:rd_accuracy_stats}), demonstrating that RD geometry captures systematic, family-structured variation in compression strategy that is invisible to performance-based evaluation.
+Interaction tests further show no evidence that families differ in the form of the accuracy--geometry relationship, indicating that architectures primarily differ by their location in RD space rather than by changes in how performance maps onto geometry.